Machiavellianism in the workplace: Characteristics

 Research has identified several characteristic unethical behaviors that commonly manifest in those who score high in Machiavellianism, including engaging in theft, practicing deception and dishonesty, deliberately sabotaging others' work, and participating in various forms of cheating to gain advantages.

 High Machs can exhibit high levels of charisma, and their leadership can be beneficial in some areas.
-The presence of Machiavellianism in an organization's employees has been positively correlated with counterproductive workplace behaviour and workplace deviance.
+The presence of Machiavellianism in an organization's employees has been positively correlated with counterproductive workplace behavior and workplace deviance.
 The origin of exploitative tactics entering the workplace can be tied to multiple factors, such as distrust towards others, pessimism, survival/self-protection tactics, or even the gender of involved parties.

 A new interpretation of how MACH levels specifically affects organizational contexts, encompasses three key elements: the assertion and maintenance of workplace authority, the implementation of severe management practices, and the employment of manipulative behavioral strategies to achieve desired outcomes.

 The Dark Triad personality traits correlate with distinct influence tactics in workplace settings.
 Psychopathy correlates with threat-based tactics, while Machiavellianism correlates with charm and overt manipulation of people and situations.
 Narcissism correlates with using physical appearance as an influence tactic.
 The Dark Triad traits showed stronger intercorrelations when measuring hard (forceful/aggressive) tactics compared to soft tactics.
 This suggests these personality traits facilitate workplace influence primarily through aggressive and forceful methods rather than subtle approaches.